Skip to content

 clip0158

 Now we want to verify the name of the first book returned.
-To do that, expand the “0” index entry and then right-click on the “Name” property returned:
+To do that, expand the “0” index entry and then right-click the “Name” property:

 clip0159

 Choose the option to Verify Response[0].Name = Hound of the Baskervilles.
-This will add a verification step for this specific property:
+This adds a verification step for this specific property:

 Verify Name